Local Movement: Rising

 In 2023, the Georgia Ports Authority (GPA) applied to the U.S. Army Corps of Engineers (USACE) and the State of Georgia “to increase the Port of Savannah capacity” by building a new containerized cargo terminal on Hutchinson Island along the Savannah River.

-USACE and State of Georgia gave the public 60 days to review GPA’s massive proposal.
-Together, we raised concerns about the expansion’s impact on endangered wildlife, water infrastructure and access, local businesses and communities (including the disproportionate impact this would have on low-income and BIPOC residents of Savannah), and surrounding marsh and rivers.
+This massive proposal raised concerns about the expansion’s impact on endangered wildlife, water infrastructure and access, local businesses and communities (including the disproportionate impact this would have on low-income and BIPOC residents of Savannah), and surrounding marsh and rivers.
 We also asked the important question: Do we have the data to prove this expansion is both necessary and possible?

 On the Taxpayer’s Dime